 tx_count.
 This enables the isolation property: where uncommitted data

 cannot be read.
-Since uncommitted data is appended directly to the table,
+Since uncommitted data is appended directly to the table, the

 Once all data is appended, QuestDB